 ABOUT JOHN HAWKINS

+John Hawkins was born in Enfield in 1949.
 On leaving Highgate School, a brief attempt at studying dentistry at Guy’s Hospital was followed by more than 40 years’ work at the book publisher Thames & Hudson in production, design and finally digital book publishing.
 Musically, a course at London’s City Lit. led to private study with Malcolm Williamson and then with Elisabeth Lutyens.

-On the recommendation of conductor Sir Charles Mackerras, John Hawkins was commissioned by the Marine Society to write a Sea Symphony, The commission specified the experience of a four-week voyage to Australia on a container ship!
-The BBC broadcast one of three performances of the Symphony by the Bournemouth Symphony Orchestra, followed by a broadcast by the BBC Scottish Symphony Orchestra.
+On the recommendation of conductor Sir Charles Mackerras, John Hawkins was commissioned by the Marine Society to write a Sea Symphony, The commission specified first the experience of a four-week voyage to Australia on a container ship!
+The BBC broadcast one of three performances of the Symphony by the Bournemouth Symphony Orchestra, that was followed by a broadcast by the BBC Scottish Symphony Orchestra.

 The one-act opera Echoes was commissioned by and performed as part of Covent Garden’s ‘Garden Venture’ scheme.

-Chamber music includes Urizen, a virtuoso piece for viola and piano (first published by Boosey & Hawkes, now available from Comus Edition) which has been performed and broadcast many times worldwide.
+Chamber music includes Urizen, a virtuoso piece for viola and piano (first published by Boosey & Hawkes, now available from Comus Edition).
+‘Urizen’ has been performed and broadcast many times worldwide.
 A recording by its dedicatee Paul Silverthorne was made on the Black Box Music CD ‘Invocations’.
 Nardo Poy and the New York Orpheus Chamber Orchestra gave the first performances of a version with string orchestra.
 A further version with chamber orchestra was made in 2007 for a performance in Japan by Yuko Inoue.